 See also: Dance Collection Development Policy

 The Theatre Collection

 The University of Illinois Theatre Department has a strong focus on modern American theatre, which is reflected in our collection.
-Our holdings largely comprise material on theatre-craft: staging, costumes, production, and so on; more historically-based drama criticism, and some materials on drama history, remain in the English Library.
+Our holdings largely comprise material on theatre-craft: staging, costumes, production, and so on; more historically-based drama criticism, and some materials on drama history, remain in the Literatures & Languages Library.
 The Music and Performing Arts Library also collects modern play scripts.
 The Library also provides electronic access to a large number of theatre journals, play databases, and streaming video resources.

 See also: Theatre Collection Development Policy